 + Thumbholes

-The Patagonia Capilene Cool Daily Hoody is another great choice.
+The Patagonia Capilene Cool Daily Hoody is another excellent choice.
 I have one that I used on the final leg of my Sierra High Route journey and numerous other high-altitude adventures since.
-Itโs made from 100% recycled polyester which is awesome because recycled, but not awesome because it can get stinky if youโre wearing it for a week straight without washing.
+It’s made from 100% recycled polyester, which is great because it’s environmentally friendly, but not so great because it can get smelly if you wear it for a week straight without washing.
 It has a medium-volume hood with a fixed closure.
-Itโs fairly close to my chin but not so much that it chokes me when pulled over my hat.
-Itโs also got thumbholes and feels nice next to your skin.
+It’s relatively close to my chin, but not so much that it chokes me when pulled over my hat.
+It also has thumb holes and feels nice next to your skin.
 Check it out here.

-The Alternate Materials Option: Free Fly Bamboo Lightweight Hoody
+The Alternate Materials Option: Free Fly Bamboo Shade Hoodie

 + Lightweight with a small amount of stretch